openscad/openscad/README.md

     source ./scripts/setenv-mingw-xbuild.sh

-Then run the script to download & compile all the prerequisite libraries above:
+Then run the script to download & compile all the dependency libraries:

     ./scripts/mingw-x-build-dependencies.sh

-Then skip the compilation instructions below.
-Instead, build an installer:
+Then, build OpenSCAD and package it to an installer:

-    OSTYPE=mingw-cross-env ./scripts/release-common.sh
+    ./scripts/release-common.sh mingw32

 ### Compilation